-With self-quarantining, it's difficult and even hazardous for some people, especially the elderly, to leave their homes for resources.
+With COVID still around, it remains to be difficult and even hazardous for some people, especially the elderly, to leave their homes for resources.
 So, there's a need for other people to send them resources.
 Click here for a detailed list of instructions.

 Mailing Encouraging Letters

-In times of isolation, mental health can be seriously deteriorated.
+In times of isolation, mental health can seriously deteriorate.
 So, writing a letter to someone can be a helpful and sincere way to emotionally support them.

 Donate to a Local Food Pantry

 Donating food is a great way to help those in need while minimizing social contact.
 There are multiple food banks in Omaha, click here to find a complete list and choose one to donate to.
 Alternatively, you can start your own Little Free Pantry in your own neighborhood!

 With some people needing to isolate to stay safe, lawns and weeds can get out of hand.
 So, helping neighbors with yard work is a great way to help those around you and your community.
 Click here for more instructions on yard work.

 While there is a need for physical service, one of the safest ways to help those in need is by creating a fundraiser.
 Organizations like the Center for Disease Philanthropy, and others need funding in order to fight COVID-19.
 Digital platforms, such as Anython, and RallyUp are good tools you can use to raise money for a good cause!

 This is not a complete list of all the things you can do to help your community during this time.
 If you have a great idea that isn't on this list, go through with that.
 As long as it holds up to our submission guidelines and is something that helps your community, it's allowed!

 Despite COVID-19 concerns, there are still safe ways for you to physically get involved.
 While maintaining social distancing, you can clean up litter outdoors, participate in packaging food for the at risk, or creating positive reminders to place in your community!